DHTMLX/docs-suite/docs/optimus_guides/index.md

 }
 ~~~

-Now we'll update the code of *WindowView* and apply the **observe()** method to listen the changes made to the global state.
+To listen the changes made to the global state, we should update the code of *WindowView* and apply the **observe()** method.
 As a result, the *WindowView* will be rendered when switching to the second page of the app:

 ~~~js
 import { View } from "dhx-optimus";